Introduction to ZIO's Interruption Model

 While developing concurrent applications, there are several cases that we need to interrupt the execution of other fibers, for example:

-1. A parent fiber might start some child fibers to perform a task, and later the parent might decide that, it doesn't need the result of some or all of the child fibers.
+- A parent fiber might start some child fibers to perform a task, and later the parent might decide that it doesn't need the result of some or all of the child fibers.

-2. Two or more fibers start race with each other.
-The fiber whose result is computed first wins, and all other fibers are no longer needed, and should be interrupted.
+- Two or more fibers start a race with each other.
+The fiber whose result is computed first wins and all other fibers are no longer needed so they should be interrupted.

 Polling vs. Asynchronous Interruption

-A simple and naive way to implement fiber interruption is to provide a mechanism that one fiber can kill/terminate another fiber.
-This is not a correct solution, because if the target fiber is in the middle of changing a shared state, it leads to an inconsistent state.
-So this solution doesn't guarantee to leave the shared mutable state in an internally consistent state.
+A simple and naive way to implement fiber interruption is to provide a mechanism for one fiber to kill/terminate another fiber.
+This is not a correct solution because if the target fiber is in the middle of changing a shared state it leads to an inconsistent state.
+So this solution doesn't guarantee to leave the shared mutable state internally consistent.

 Other than the very simple kill solution, there are two popular valid solutions to this problem:

-1. Semi-asynchronous Interruption (Polling for Interruption)— Imperative languages often use polling to implement a semi-asynchronous signaling mechanism, such as Java.
+Semi-asynchronous Interruption (Polling for Interruption)— Imperative languages such as Java often use polling to implement a semi-asynchronous signaling mechanism.
 In this model, a fiber sends a request for interruption of other fiber.
-The target fiber keep polling the interrupt status, and based on the interrupt status will find out that weather there is an interruption request from other fibers received or not.
-Then it should terminate itself as soon as possible.
+The target fiber keeps polling the interrupt status, and based on the interrupt status will find out that whether there is an interruption request from other fibers.
+If so, it should terminate itself as soon as possible.

-The drawback of this solution is that, if the programmer forget to poll regularly enough, then the target fiber become unresponsive and cause deadlocks.
-Another problem with this solution is that polling a global flag is not a functional operation, that doesn't fit with ZIO's paradigm.
+The drawback of this solution is that, if the programmer forgets to poll regularly enough, then the target fiber becomes unresponsive and causes deadlocks.
+Another problem is that polling a global flag is not a functional operation and doesn't fit with ZIO's paradigm.

-2. Asynchronous Interruption— In asynchronous interruption a fiber allows to terminate another fiber.
-So the target fiber is not responsible for polling the status, instead in critical sections the target fiber disable the interruptibility of these regions.
-This is a purely-functional solution and doesn't require to poll a global state.
+Asynchronous Interruption— In asynchronous interruption, a fiber is allowed to terminate another fiber.
+So the target fiber is not responsible for polling the status, instead in critical sections the target fiber disables the interruptibility of these regions.
+This is a purely-functional solution and doesn't require polling a global state.
 ZIO uses this solution for its interruption model.
 It is a fully asynchronous signalling mechanism.

-This mechanism doesn't have the drawback of forgetting to poll regularly.
-And also its fully compatible with functional paradigm because in a purely-functional computation, at any point we can abort the computation, except for critical sections.
+This mechanism doesn't have the drawback of forgetting to poll regularly and also it's fully compatible with the functional paradigm because in a purely-functional computation, we can abort the computation at any point, except for critical sections.

 When Does a Fiber Get Interrupted?